getodk/central-frontend/CONTRIBUTING.md

 If the user clicks a button that performs a server-side action, then during the request:

 * The button should be disabled.
+Related buttons, such as a cancel button, should also be disabled.
 * A spinner should appear within the button.
 * If the button is within a modal, then in most cases, the user should not be able to hide the modal.